pytorch-fdn/ambassador-program/ambassador/REVIEWER_GUIDE.md

 Once the final decision is made:
 - If approved → The issue is labeled `approved` and onboarding begins
-- If rejected → The issue is labeled `rejected` and the team may follow up with feedback
+- If rejected → The issue is labeled `rejected` and is automatically closed

 ---